EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/01_presentation_general.md

 ---

-# Manipuler Elasticsearch
+# Interacting with Elasticsearch

-* Vous pouvez intéragir avec Elasticsearch avec :
+* You can interact with Elasticsearch using:
     * curl
-    * un SDK (java, JavaScript, python, ...)
+    * an SDK (Java, JavaScript, Python, ...)
     * Postman
     * Kibana

 ---
 layout: cover
 ---
-# Démo Elasticsearch et Kibana
+# Elasticsearch and Kibana Demo